jbuisine/AtumAnimation/README.md

 <h2>Presentation</h2>

 This is HTML/CSS project which proposed CSS 3 animations.

+The website can be run into a virtual machine configured into Vagrant file (Scotch box ).
+Otherwise all website is into the <strong>public/</strong> folder.

 <h2>Installation</h2>

-Clone the git project and run :
+Clone the git project and run the command :

 ```
 vagrant up
 ```

-After that, you just have to use the url :
+After that, you just have to use the url to show the web application :

 ```
 192.168.33.10